 Ocean Springs lawyers focused on personal injury & car wreck representation, business & corporate litigation, DUI & criminal defense, divorce & child custody, estate planning and severe injuries from car, truck, plane or train accidents.

-Attorneys proudly serving the entire state of Mississippi, including the communities of Waveland, Bay St. Louis, Diamondhead, Picayune, Poplarville, Necaise, Kiln, Pass Christian, Long Beach, Gulfport, Biloxi, D'Iberville, St. Martin, Vancleave, Ocean Springs, Gautier, Moss Point, Pascagoula, Lucedale, Wiggins, Saucier, Latimer, Wade, Hurley, Perkinston, Hattiesburg and the counties of Jackson, Harrison, Hancock, George, Stone, Pearl River, Lamar, Forrest, Perry & Greene, etc. Our lawyers also handle claims for people severely injured in car wrecks, trucking accidents and other serious personal injury matters in Louisiana, Alabama & Florida.
+Attorneys proudly serving the entire state of Mississippi, including the communities of Waveland, Bay St. Louis, Diamondhead, Picayune, Poplarville, Necaise, Kiln, Pass Christian, Long Beach, Gulfport, Biloxi, D'Iberville, St. Martin, Vancleave, Ocean Springs, Gautier, Moss Point, Pascagoula, Lucedale, Wiggins, Saucier, Latimer, Wade, Hurley, Perkinston, Purvis, Hattiesburg and all of Jackson County, Harrison County, Hancock County, George County, Stone County, Pearl River County, Lamar County, Forrest County, Perry County & Greene County, etc. Our lawyers also handle claims for people severely injured in car wrecks, 18 wheeler accidents and other serious personal injury matters in Mississippi, Louisiana, Alabama & Florida.